Castles and Manor Houses on Funen in Denmark

 Where: Bogense – Built: 1606 – Style: Renaissance

-The castle is first mentioned in 1231 and according to legend it was a pirate castle.
-However the current castle is built in 1606 in Renaissance style.
+The castle is first mentioned in 1231, and according to legend, it was a pirate castle.
+However, the current castle was built in 1606 in the Renaissance style.

 The castle has a 400m2 Knights Hall, which is the biggest in private ownership.
 The castle also has a Medieval cellar.
 Surrounding the castle are gardens with peacocks.

-Harridslevgaard Castle visitor information: The castle is open for visitors on specific days throughout the year.
-For current opening days you can visit the website.
+Harridslevgaard Castle visitor information: The castle is open to visitors on specific days throughout the year.
+For current opening days, you can visit the website.
 There is also a holiday rental apartment in the castle.